 A research/project plan is a required part of the grant application for the first time in the 2016 application round.
 You will find the research/project plan page under the second tab of the application in our grant system.
 The questions in front of each “box” to be filled in will help you give the required information.
 By answering the questions, the contents of the plan will meet the requirements set by the Academy of Finland for research plans.
 The number of characters in each box is limited, which means that the plan cannot be more than seven pages.

 A project plan is typically related to a grant application for health-promoting activities.
-The applicant should fill in the required information where applicable, paying special attention to the requirement concerning the scientific research section and/or assessment of the impacts and benefits of the project.
+The applicant should fill in the required information where applicable, paying special attention to the requirement concerning the scientific research section and/or scientific assessment of the impacts and benefits of the project.

 The research/project plan should consist of the following: